fridchikn24/diamonds/README.md

 Diamonds are evaluated based on various attributes such as carat, cut, color, and clarity.
 This project aims to:

-- Perform exploratory data analysis (EDA) to uncover insights about the dataset.
 - Build predictive models to estimate diamond prices based on their attributes.
 - Provide visualizations to aid in understanding the relationships between different features and the price.